ballerina-platform/ballerina-lang/stdlib/mime/src/main/ballerina/mime/Module.md

 Content-Description: a complete map of the human genome
 ```
 ### Modify and retrieve the data in an entity
-The package provides functions to set and get an entity body from different kinds of message types, such as XML, text, JSON, blob, and body parts.
+The module provides functions to set and get an entity body from different kinds of message types, such as XML, text, JSON, blob, and body parts.
 Headers can be modified through functions such as `addHeader()`, `setHeader()`, `removeHeader()`, etc.
 ## Samples
 ### Handle multipart request
 The sample service given below handles a multipart request.
 It extracts the body content from each part, converts it to to a `string`, and sends a response.